opensvc/docs.opensvc.com/source/agent.service.app.rst

 Launcher Scripts Development Guidelines
 =======================================

-A launcher script should support the following values for argument 1:
+A single-launcher script should support the following values for argument 1:

 +------------+-------------------------------------------------------------------------------------------------------------+
 | Arg1       | Description                                                                                                 |